shajra/haskell-tags-nix/README.md

 [Nixpkgs](https://github.com/NixOS/nixpkgs) is the standard library for Nix, and is curated by community volunteers.
 Dependencies in Nixpkgs are pinned to a curated set.
 Because Nixpkgs is a Git repository, when you select a commit of Nixpkgs to use, you are also pinning all your dependencies to a snapshot of this curated set.

 Haskell.nix takes a different approach.
 It resolves dependencies by delegating to [Cabal](https://www.haskell.org/cabal/) or [Stack](https://docs.haskellstack.org/en/stable/README/), exactly matching the dependencies one would use if Nix was not used at all.
 This is a primary difference between Haskell.nix and Nixpkgs, though Haskell.nix has a lot of other differences not covered here.

+Note that though Nixpkgs provides `buildStackProject` to build Stack projects with Nix, this build does not result in source code saving to `/nix/store`.
+Unfortunately, `nix-haskell-tags` doesn't support projects that use `buildStackProject` (since there's no source code from the build to tag).
+If you have a project that only builds with Stack (say from specialized configuration in `stack.yaml`), only Haskell.nix is supported by `nix-haskell-tags`.

 If you're new to Nix, see [the provided documentation on Nix](doc/nix.md) for more on what Nix is, why we're motivated to use it, and how to get set up with it for this project.
 For example, it explains the `nix run` commands we'll use in this document.